rlivsey/voorhees/README.markdown

       c[:retries]   = 3
     end

-#### System options
+#### Global options

 * logger: set a logger to use for debug messages, defaults to Logger.new(STDOUT) or RAILS_DEFAULT_LOGGER if it's defined

-#### Request options
+#### Request global options

+These can be set in the global config and overridden on individual services/requests

 * base_uri: Prepend all paths with this, usually the domain of the service
 * defaults: A hash of default parameters
-* hierarchy: Define the class hierarchy for nested data - see below for info
 * http_method: The Net::HTTP method to use.
 One of Net::HTTP::Get (default), Net::HTTP::Post, Net::HTTP::Put or Net::HTTP::Delete
+* retries: Number of times to retry if it fails to load data from the service
+* timeout: Number of seconds to wait for the service to send data

+#### Request specific options

+These cannot be globally set and can only be defined on individual services/requests

+* hierarchy: Define the class hierarchy for nested data - see below for info
 * parameters: Hash of data to send along with the request, overrides any defaults
 * path: Path to the service.
 Can be relative if you have a base_uri set.
 * required: Array of required parameters.
 Raises a Voorhees::ParameterMissingError if a required parameter is not set.
-* retries: Number of times to retry if it fails to load data from the service
-* timeout: Number of seconds to wait for the service to send data

 ### Services and Requests